 Because copper is such a soft metal, it makes relatively little noise when rain or sleet is falling down on it.

 Copper is not only rust-resistant but inflammable as well.
-This allows it to thrive through forest fires, rain, snow, and whatever else comes its way.
+This allows it to thrive through forest fires, rain, snow, whatever else comes its way.

 There is certainly an argument to be made for copper being the most attractive of all metal roofing materials.
-In fact, it’s most typically used for decorative and style purposes.
+In fact, it’s most typically used for decorative style purposes.

 4. Lasts for a Lifetime

-Copper roofing is some of the toughest roofing there is, capable of thriving functionally and aesthetically for hundreds of years.
+Copper roofing is some of the toughest roofing there is, capable of thriving functionally aesthetically for hundreds of years.

 1. Very Expensive